 In our experience, the most effective pastors, teachers and evangelists receive training that is culturally relevant and biblically sound.
 We assist seminaries and Bible institutes in Africa, Asia, Europe, Latin America, the Middle East and North Africa as they develop this quality training.
-Our assistance includes Scholarships, seminary leadership gatherings (Institutes for Excellence), regionally strategic projects (Community Outreach) and TEACH.
+Our assistance includes TEACH, Scholarships, seminary leadership gatherings (Institutes for Excellence) and regionally strategic projects (Community Outreach).

 Why theological education matters

 To grow His Church around the world, Jesus invested in just 12 key leaders.